rh-pr/blog-turborepo/apps/frontend/README.md

 - `package.json` — root scripts and workspace settings
 - `turbo.json` — turborepo configuration

-(There are additional project files for testing, prisma migrations, etc.)

 ## Prerequisites
 - Node.js 18+ (or version used by project)